emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/02-Data_Wrangling.md

 2. Null value: data comes from a database
 3. N/A value: typically means not available in programs that we use

+#### Missing Data - Why care about missing data?
+1. Some statistical algorithms won't work.
+2. Can add BIAS to a model.
+Which means either over or underestimate of that specific field or parameter.